Last updated on 26 February 2020 at 03:16 pm

 - 5 Ways to Volunteer in Malaysia You Should Know

-Here at SOLS 24/7 for example, we can facilitate one of the most transformational life experiences you can have.
-You can have a positive, impressive impact where it is needed the most.
+Here at SOLS 24/7 for example, we can facilitate a transformational life experience for you.
+You can have a tremendously positive impact where it is needed the most.
 Underserved people, impoverished societies, and many other vulnerable social groups are in much need of your expertise.

-If you are also looking for shaping the future of humanity in a positive way, look no further than SOLS 24/7’s various projects.
-From empowering young students with technology for better learning to making the switch to green fuels and a more sustainable environment, SOLS 24/7 aims to recreate a more enlightened society we can all live more happily and content.
+If you are looking to shape the future of humanity in a positive way, look no further than SOLS 24/7.
+From empowering young students with technology for better learning to making the switch to green fuels and a more sustainable environment, SOLS 24/7’s numerous programmes aims to create a more equal society.

-If you want to volunteer in Malaysia and are passionate about helping underserved communities while being a part of an international organisation with employees from all over the world – SOLS 24/7 is the place to be.
+If you want to volunteer in Malaysia and are passionate about helping underserved communities within an international organisation with employees from all over the world – SOLS 24/7 is the place to be.

 The question is – will you be a part of it?
-Will you answer the call to transform your life and others’ as well?
-If so, apply today to be part of our volunteering programs.
+Will you answer the call to transform your life and the lives of others?
+If so, apply today to be part of our volunteering programmes.
 It might just be the best decision of your life.

-Since we are talking about SOLS 24/7, one of the opportunities our NGO offers people looking for a life-changing experience as a volunteer in Southeast Asia is the chance to work in community centres.
+One of the opportunities SOLS 24/7 offers people looking for a life-changing experience as a volunteer in Southeast Asia is the chance to work in community centres.
 The Orang Asli communities previously mentioned are beneficiaries that our organisation works a lot with.
 Their wellbeing, future and possible opportunities are crucial to our success as an organisation and it is how we measure our impact.

-Through different sponsorships, our organisation has managed to establish community centres in several different areas of Malaysia where Orang Asli communities are found.
+With the help of various sponsors, our organisation has established community centres all over Malaysia where Orang Asli communities are found.
 Our centres offer free education to the people in these villages.
-Through these centres, many barriers, such as age and gender, have been broken down and native speakers have learned to communicate in proper English without having any previous knowledge about the language.
+Through these centres, many native speakers have learned to communicate in proper English without having any previous knowledge about the language.

-All of this would not have been possible to achieve without the many volunteers who have joined forces with us through time.
+All of this would not have been possible without the many volunteers who have joined forces with us over time.
 Both international and local volunteers have been stationed at our community centres and have created a huge impact through the methodology and teaching materials provided by our organisation.

 It is crucial to select the best organisation to volunteer with.
 It will affect your entire experience in Asia.

-Volunteering abroad gives you the opportunity to see different places in the world while participating in meaningful work.
-Especially in this region, you will have the opportunity to travel around if your budget allows it since countries are very closely connected and regional flights are relatively cheap.
+Volunteering abroad gives you the opportunity to see different places on a global scale while participating in meaningful work.
+Especially in this region, you will have the opportunity to travel around if your budget allows it since regional flights are relatively cheap.